djcooke/compendium/pages/knowledge.md

     only_in: EO
     description: 'Turns you into an owlet, preventing all actions and reducing max HP for 30 seconds'
+chests:
+  - name: Bronze
+    image: bronze.png
+    description: 'Contain items such as potions, phoenix downs, and most importantly, potsherds.
+Potsherds ("Orthos Aetherpool Fragments" in EO) can be exchanged for several items, including Sustaining/Empyrean/Orthos Potions, which grant a potent regen effect and are essential for soloing'
+  - name: Silver
+    image: silver.png
+    description: 'Can have one of several effects'
+    effects:
+      - effect: 'Upgrade your Aetherpool arm or armor'
+      - effect: 'Chest explodes, dealing 70% max HP damage to any players and enemies nearby'
+      - effect: 'HoH only: chest may contain magicite.
+There are four types of magicite:'
+        subnotes:
+          - 'Inferno, Crag, and Vortex: Summons Ifrit, Titan, or Garuda respectively, instantly killing all enemies on the floor (except bosses, to which they deal a large amount of damage).
+Also grants a 10-second invulnerability buff to all party members; this invulnerability takes effect immediately, so magicites can be used as a panic button if you can''t get out of an AoE.'
+          - 'Elder: Summons Odin, which has the same effect as the other magicites but *also* one-shots bosses.
+Much rarer than the other types, and does not appear at all before floor 31. **Note that elder magicite has been reported not to work if you don''t engage the boss in battle first!**'
+      - effect: 'EO only: chest may contain a demiclone tomestone.
+Demiclones are NPCs which fight alongside you until you die or leave the floor.
+Each player can only summon one demiclone at a time.
+There are three types of demiclone:'
+        subnotes:
+          - 'Unei (red): Healer-type demiclone.
+Deals moderate but still respectable damage; also casts Cure as needed, and periodically casts Stoneskin for a 20% max HP shield.'
+          - 'Doga (green): DPS-type demiclone.
+Can easily outdamage players; also periodically casts Break (10-second AoE petrify with diminishing returns).'
+          - 'Onion Knight (orange): All-rounder demiclone.
+Stronger than Doga and can also use Cure.
+Much rarer than the other types.'
+      - effect: 'PT only: chest may contain juniper incense.
+Up to three pieces can be held in an inventory shared by all party members.
+By burning incense, players can call the faerie king to assist them in a variety of ways'
+        subnotes:
+          - 'Mazeroot Incense: Unlocks the passage to the next floor.'
+          - 'Barkbalm Incense: Healing buff.'
+          - 'Poisonfruit Incense: Kills all enemies on the floor.'
+  - name: Gold
+    image: gold.png
+    description: 'Contain pomanders - items that help you in the deep dungeon.
+These are detailed in the [Pomanders section](pomanders.html)'
 ---

 Basic information about how deep dungeons work can be found in the official